INL/BlackLab/README.md

 # Distributed Search (Proof of Concept)

 This branch contains a proof of concept for distributed search.
 It is not intended to be merged.
-If succesful, we will integrate BlackLab with Solr to enable distributed indexing and search.
+If successful, we will integrate BlackLab with Solr to enable distributed indexing and search.

 See [aggregator/](aggregator/README.md) for details.